jrnold/r4ds-exercise-solutions/docs/EDA.md

 ## Variation

+### Exercise 1 {.exercise}

-*1. Explore the distribution of each of the x, y, and z variables in diamonds.
+>  Explore the distribution of each of the x, y, and z variables in diamonds.
 What do you learn?
-Think about a diamond and how you might decide which dimension is the length, width, and depth.*
+Think about a diamond and how you might decide which dimension is the length, width, and depth.

 In order to make it easier to plot them, I'll reshape the dataset so that I can use the variables as facets.